Signed in as:

 filler@godaddy.com

-With the support of a small group of angel donors, Arthouse Houston has raised a partial deposit to delay demolition but we only have 90 days to raise the full purchase price of $7.1 million to close on the contract.
-Failure to reach that goal in time will result in the immediate demolition of the Garden Oaks.
+With support from a small group of angel donors, Arthouse Houston has made a partial deposit to delay demolition, but we have only 90 days to raise the full purchase price of $7.1 million to close on the contract.

 Opened in 1947, thousands of families and individuals have fond memories of the Garden Oaks Theater as a cultural institution and place of worship—a vibrant third space for the Houston community.
 Upon discovering the theater was scheduled for demolition, Arthouse Houston immediately intervened to help preserve this historic cinema and architectural treasure.